A celebrity fight almost broke out on the MTV VMAs red carpet, and the incident overshadowed the show

 It is difficult to tell what exactly happened between mixed martial artist/UFC champion Conor McGregor and rapper/actor Machine Gun Kelly just before the ceremony started at the Barclays Center in Brooklyn.
-One video of the incident — which had already had 1.5 million views by early Monday morning — showed a man in a suit on the red carpet holding back McGregor, who then approached a large group of people, including Machine Gun Kelly and his girlfriend, actress Megan Fox.
+One video of the incident — which already had 1.5 million views by early Monday morning — showed a man in a suit on the red carpet holding back McGregor, who then approached a large group of people, including Machine Gun Kelly and his girlfriend, actress Megan Fox.

-All of a sudden, a large gasp went up from the crowd, and several handlers grabbed Machine Gun Kelly pulled him away.
+All of a sudden, a large gasp went up from the crowd, and several handlers grabbed Machine Gun Kelly and pulled him away.
 People started yelling “Run!
 Run!” and “Where’s Megan?!”
 The couple was surrounded by security as they were swiftly led away from the group.
 “Go this way, get her out this way,” one woman commanded, steering the clearly distressed actress into a less crowded corner of the carpet.
 Photos and video immediately started circulating on social media:

-Representatives for McGregor and Machine Gun Kelly did not return requests for comment, but everyone seemed fine afterwards.
+Representatives for McGregor and Machine Gun Kelly did not return requests for comment, but everyone seemed fine afterward.
 Videos showed Machine Gun Kelly and Fox chatting calmly a minute later.
 Inside the show, McGregor made an appearance early in the telecast, strolling onstage with his cane (he had surgery for a leg injury this summer) to present Justin Bieber with an artist of the year award.

 And in the closing moments, Machine Gun Kelly performed a new song with drummer Travis Barker, and they got a special introduction from Fox and Barker’s girlfriend, Kourtney Kardashian.
 “New York, I need you to get extra loud for our future baby daddies,” Fox told the screaming audience.